Student Responsibility and Academic Integrity

 Students may receive up to 64 credit hours of transfer credit from two-year colleges.
 This maximum credit-hour total includes any 100- or 200-level courses, Advanced Placement, College Level Examination Program, ACTFL Oral Proficiency Interviews, Cambridge International A and AS level exams, College Proficiency or International Baccalaureate credits.
 Transfer students with credit from four-year colleges or universities may receive additional credit hours toward degree requirements at Cortland.
 The maximum number of credit hours accepted is 90.

 A minimum of 30 credit hours of coursework as well as half of the major, minor and/or concentration must be completed in residency at Cortland to earn a Cortland bachelor's degree.
-Any school of the College may designate special requirements that may not be taken elsewhere.
+Any school of the university may designate special requirements that may not be taken elsewhere.

 General Education Requirements and Waivers for Transfer Students